Murray's Mill Historic District

 The Murray & Minges General Store

 Inside “the mercantile department of O.D.
-Murray and Company,” the two-story, gable-front general store (later assuming an additional name, Minges, through marriage), visitors can crack the lid of an antique Coca-Cola refrigerator and grab a drink in a glass bottle.
-The store is also stocked with old-fashioned wooden toys, such as yo-yo’s and finger tops, as well as pioneer folk toys.
-Sweet tooths will find local honey, Mary Janes, Cow Tails, Striped Coconut, as well as a mix of modern candies.
-Old-fashioned soaps and salves and Happy Home Flavorings (some popular with fish, according to the fisherman who stop in), are joined by locally made bonnets and aprons, and Murray’s Mill t-shirts, bags, magnets, and mugs.
-The store is also a convenient way to pick up one of the CCHA’s many historical publications.
-Bead-board ceilings and walls are notable architectural elements, as is the ceiling’s octagonal opening, used by Murray to keep an eye on the register while re-stocking the upstairs.
+Murray and Company,” the two-story, gable-front general store (later adding an additional name, Minges, through marriage), visitors can crack the lid of an antique Coca-Cola refrigerator and grab a drink in a glass bottle.
+The store is also stocked with old-fashioned wooden toys, such as yo-yo’s, as well as toys made by local woodworkers.
+Sweet tooths will find local honey (in season), local molasses, Cow Tails, Striped Coconut, as well as a mix of modern candies.
+Old-fashioned soaps and Happy Home Flavorings (some popular with fish, according to the fisherman who stop in), are joined by locally made pottery and aprons, and Murray’s Mill t-shirts, bags, magnets, and mugs.
+The store is also a convenient way to pick up one of the HACC’s many historical publications.
+Bead-board ceilings and walls are notable architectural elements, as is the ceiling’s octagonal opening, used by O.D.
+Murray to keep an eye on the register while re-stocking the upstairs.

 The Wheathouse Exhibit Gallery

 The 1880s wheathouse, with two-stories, a board and batten front door, and six-over-six sash windows, was originally used to store extra grain or damp grain.
 Inside, the building still contains the original grain hopper and elevator used to move wheat up to the attic, then down a pipe into the mill (the pipe no longer exists).
-On the first floor visitors will find exhibits devoted to architectural elements from historic houses in the county and the legacy of C. H. Lester (1849-1940), the area’s most significant early architect.
-The second floor has examples of furniture made in the county and other folk art.
-During the Murray’s Mill Harvest Folk Festival, the wheathouse hosts local artists and their work and welcomes traveling exhibits and events throughout the year.
+On the first floor visitors will find an exhibit about local textile making and the Jacob Weaver barn loom.
+Also on display are architectural elements from historic houses in the county and the legacy of C. H. Lester (1849-1940), the area’s most significant early architect.
+During the Murray’s Mill Harvest Folk Festival, the wheathouse hosts local artists and their work.

 The John Murray House

 The fourth substantial structure of the complex open during the Harvest Folk Festival and other special events, the John Murray House is a period-furnished, large bungalow and former residence of the miller.
 Built in 1912, the house’s notable exterior elements are the flared roof and half-timbered gable ends.
-Exhibited furniture includes the Punch-Seitz suite in the everyday parlor and the Lowrance Family’s tufted leather suite in the Sunday parlor.
+Exhibited furniture includes the Punch-Seitz suite in the everyday parlor, along with Bessie Murray's pump organ, and the Lowrance Family’s tufted leather suite in the courting parlor.
 Locally made furniture from the Harold Carpenter Estate is found in the dining room, and the house’s garage and basement are used as exhibit spaces, the former offering machinery from the Startown Cannery and interpretive photographs.